Swiss KOF cuts 2012, 2013 growth view, cites weak global economy

 “Due to the slowdown in global economic growth over the summer period and the weaker-than-expected Swiss growth in spring, Swiss GDP will in 2012 only grow by 0.9 percent,” KOF said.

-The institute, which publishes the monthly leading KOF economic barometer, cut its 2012 growth view by 0.3 percentage points from its prior forecast.
+The institute, which publishes the monthly leading KOF economic barometer CHKOFL=ECI, cut its 2012 growth view by 0.3 percentage points from its prior forecast.

 It sees growth of 1.3 percent in 2013, down from its previous forecast of 1.7 percent, with the recovery still hampered by weak export markets and slowing construction activity while employment is also likely to remain weak.